jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The next time you hear "celebritiy" ask yourself if they're one of yours.
 Modern technology gives you that power.

+## I Want to Work at Blockbuster, I Want to Use Netflix

+Everyone knows the world is changing.
+We hear a lot of the computerization of work and the end of the "one job for life" mentality.
+What doesn't exist is a self-realization that _your_ job is changing.
+There are still lots of Blockbusters in the world today, and the people inside often think they'll work there forever even though they watch Netflix every night.

+This doesn't mean you'll lose your job.
+If you have a actual skillset and work on the frontline, it just means you're job and income will adapt because eventually, society gets just as sick paying for your Blockbuster's admin and late fees, as it did the original one.

+That means working 3-4 days a week is the new pay raise.
+That instead of dealing with rising health insurance costs with higher paychecks—and therefore higher prices—we get more time to make ourselves healthy.
+With the extra time you can work to make your life more efficient.
+Sleep more, tutor a neighbors kids, work in the garden growing your own food.

+You can't work at Blockbuster and use Netflix forever.
+Don't worry, they'll be lots of patriots running around, teaching you how to make a living with modern tech.

 ## Modern Patriots

 I recently damaged my watch.
 I was putting up drywall, and scratched the watch face against the concrete wall.
 It still worked fine, but the numbers were hard to read.

 The Industrial Age tells me to throw it away, and use some of the money I was earning to buy a new watch.
 Because it's made overseas it's so cheap it'll "save me money".

 I was about to.
 Then I googled "repair watchface", and found a old YouTube video of a guy using toothpaste to polish scratches from a watch.
-Who would have thought it worked great!
+Who would have thought it, but it worked great!
 That's how the Internet Age's mass-collaboration helps Main Street save money.

 However, as technology gets ever more advanced, doing a Google search wont be enough.
-Who is going to teach Main Street all the possibilities behind artificial intelligence, machine learning, robotics, 3D printing, augmented reality, and so on.
+Who is going to teach Main Street all the possibilities behind artificial intelligence, machine learning, robotics, 3D printing, augmented reality, and whatever else the protagonist wizards invent.

 Since Techvolution liberates frontline workers from head office oversight, that means there's a need for a new role in society.
 Someone to master the latest and greatest in tech, and evangelize it to change the point of contact between a tool and society.
-Plumbers, roofers, doctors, shoemakers, therapists, these people already master their field, and they something to connect them to the majic of modern levers of power.
+Plumbers, roofers, doctors, shoemakers, therapists, these people already master their field, so they need someone to connect them to the majic of modern levers of power.

-We couldc all these wonderful people cyborgologists, techvolutionaries, or maybe, majicians.
+We could all these wonderful people cyborgologists, techvolutionaries, or maybe, majicians.

 LINUS CLIP ON LOOKING GLASS